specklesystems/speckle-server/utils/migrations/postgres/README.md

 ## docker-compose

+Backing up and restoring postgres data stored in our local development docker volumes when upgrading to new postgres versions

 ### Using the provided scripts

 1. Please ensure you are in a bash terminal (linux, including ubuntu for windows, \*nix, or mac), have docker and docker-compose installed.